-9.1 The loan receivable of €11,500,000 is subject to an annual interest rate of 4.75% and is repayable by 2027, whilst the loan receivable of €10,944,358 is subject to interest at the annual rate of 5.25% and is repayable by 2031.
-Both loans are secured by immoveable property of the parent company.
-The loan balances include costs amounting to €394,352 incurred by the company in connection with the Bond Issues in view that the said costs were exclusively incurred to finance the operations of the parent company.
+- 9.1 The loan receivable of € 11,500,000 is subject to an annual interest rate of 4.75% and is receivable by March 2027, whilst the loan receivable of € 10,944,358 is subject to interest at the annual rate of 5.25% and is receivable by March 2031.
+Both loans are secured by immoveable property held by the parent company.
+The loan balances include costs amounting to € 394,352 incurred by the company in connection with the Bond Issues in view that the said costs were exclusively incurred to finance the operations of the parent company.
+The carrying value of loans advanced to classified as interest bearing receivables measured at amortised cost approximates fair value. - 9.2 No provision for Expected Credit Losses was made in the financial statements as both loans are secured over immovable property held by the parent company.
+The directors have therefore assessed that the Probability of Default and Loss Given Default are non-existent.